Meet the Employers

 MTE 2023

-The University of Michigan, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
-The University of Michigan is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment, educational programs and activities, and admissions.
+The University of Michigan Law School, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
+The University of Michigan Law School is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, ethnicity, age, marital status, sex, sexual orientation, gender, gender identity, gender expression, disability, religion, height, weight, military status, or veteran status in employment, educational programs and activities, and admissions.

 But, what Happens If …